 Pauline Lipman is professor of Educational Policy Studies and Director of the Collaborative for Equity and Justice in Education at the University of Illinois at Chicago.
 Her teaching, research, and activism grow out of her commitment to social justice and liberation.
-Her interdisciplinary research focuses on race and class inequality in education, globalization, and political economy of urban education, particularly the inter-relationship of education policy, urban restructuring, and the politics of race.
+Her interdisciplinary research focuses on political economy of urban education, particularly the inter-relationship of education policy, urban restructuring, and the politics of race.
 Pauline is the author of numerous journal articles, book chapters, and policy reports.
-Her newest book, The New Political Economy of Urban Education: Neoliberalism, Race, and the Right to the City (Routledge, 2011), argues that education is integral to neoliberal economic and spatial urban restructuring and its class and race inequalities and exclusions as well as to the potential for a new, radically democratic economic and political social order.
-Her previous book, High Stakes Education and Race, Class and Power in School Restructuring, received American Education Studies Association, Critics Choice Awards.
-In 2011, she received the American Education Research Association Distinguished Contribution to Social Contexts in Education Research, Lifetime Achievement Award.
+In The New Political Economy of Urban Education: Neoliberalism, Race, and the Right to the City (Routledge, 2011), she argues that education is integral to neoliberal economic and spatial urban restructuring and its class and race inequalities and exclusions as well as to the potential for a new, radically democratic economic and political social order.

-Rhoda Rae Gutierrez is currently a PhD student in Educational Policy Studies-Social Foundations at the University of Illinois at Chicago and the program director at UIC’s Collaborative for Equity and Justice in Education.
+Rhoda Rae Gutierrez is a PhD candidate in Educational Policy Studies-Social Foundations at the University of Illinois at Chicago and the program director and researcher at UIC’s Collaborative for Equity and Justice in Education (CEJE).
 At CEJE, she has collaborated with teachers to engage in critical teacher inquiry and to integrate critical pedagogy in the classroom, and has organized teacher workshops and public colloquia on education justice issues.
-Her research interests include globalization in education, particularly the migration of teachers from the global south to north, and inequities in urban education.
+She has also worked on multiple CEJE research projects including the Chicago School Closings project, which researched the impact of the historic 2013 wave of school closures from the perspectives of parents, students and communities (2014-15).
+Her research interests include Chicago neoliberal education policy, the cultural politics of race, and education justice.

-Rhoda is a parent of two Chicago Public School students and is an activist with Parents 4 Teachers, a Chicago-based grassroots parent organization that works in solidarity with teachers, students and community organizations for education justice.
-She is also very involved in the struggle for an elected representative school board with the citywide coalition Communities Organized for Democracy in Education (CODE).
-Rhoda has served on the board of directors of the Crossroads Fund, a public foundation that supports social change grassroots organizing in Chicago, and Pintig Cultural Group, a Filipino American political theater organization.
+Rhoda is a parent of two Chicago Public Schools students and is an education activist who has worked in coalitions to stop school closings, end high-stakes testing, push for an elected representative school, and develop solidarity among teachers and parents.
+Rhoda has served on the boards of directors of the Crossroads Fund, a public foundation that supports social change grassroots organizing in Chicago, and Pintig Cultural Group, a Filipinx American political theater organization.
 She is also the former Chicago chapter coordinator of GABRIELA Network, a Philippine-US women’s solidarity organization.